kcsheng/horiseon/README.md

 ## Motivation

 Accessbility of a website is of paramount importance to a responsible and reputable business.
 It not only ensures smooth user experience, but enpowers acquisition of web information by the visually impaired.
-Moreover, improving web accessibility also boosts SEO and hence internet exposure of a business to its potential audiences.
+Moreover, improving web accessibility also boosts SEO of a business, augmenting its exposure to potential customers.

-As a web developer, maintaining and improving the codebase should be an integral part of business operations.
-It sustains the reputation of a business and strengthens the business relationship with its clients.
+As a web developer, the act of maintaining and improving the codebase is an integral part of business operations.
+The act sustains the reputation of a business and strengthens the business relationship with its clients.

-Here, a website is given, along with its code.
-This website urgently requires code refactoring to improve its overall accessibilty, following the request from a marketing agency to meet the user story and acceptance criteria.
+Here, a website that belongs to Horiseon Marketing Agency requires code-refatoring.
+THe aim is to perfect its overall accessibilty to meet user story, following the current standards in HTML/CSS and best practices in version control and website deployment.

 ## User Story and Acceptance Criteria